VU-BEAM-Lab/GENRE/README.md

 ```

 ### Code Compilation for Linux OS
 * Go to the MATLAB directory that contains the repository folders and add them to your MATLAB path.
 Following this, go to the ```GENRE_Code``` folder.
-Type the following commands into the MATLAB command prompt.
+Type the commands shown below into the MATLAB command prompt.
+  * These commands are similar to the commands that are used for code compilation for Windows OS, but the path to the CUDA toolkit library must also be included.
+Note that mexcuda might find the CUDA toolkit library even if you do not explicitly type out its path.
+In addition, note that there might be differences in your path compared to the one shown above, such as in regards to the version of the CUDA toolkit that is being used.
+The ```-v``` flag can also be included at the end of each mexcuda command to display compilation details.
+If the compilation process is successful, then it will display a success message for each compilation in the command prompt.
+In addition, a compiled MEX-file will appear in each folder.
+The compilation process is important, and it is recommended to recompile any time a different release of MATLAB is utilized.

 ```Matlab
 cd GENRE_GPU_Single_Precision_Code